The Patent Litigation Law Review: Russia

 Six-month grace period

-Legal protection as an industrial design is not available for solutions that are determined exclusively by the technical function of an article, solutions that relate to works of architecture (with the exception of minor architectural forms), industrial, hydro, technical and other stationary structures; or solutions that relate to objects of unstable shape, such as liquids, gases, dry substances, and the like.
+Legal protection as an industrial design is not available for solutions that are determined exclusively by the technical function of an article; solutions that relate to works of architecture (with the exception of minor architectural forms), industrial, hydro, technical and other stationary structures; or solutions that relate to objects of an unstable form, such as liquids, gases and dry substances.14

-Russia joined the Hague Agreement Concerning the International Registration of Industrial Designs of 2 July 1999, on 28 February 2018.
+On 28 February 2018, Russia joined the Hague Agreement Concerning the International Registration of Industrial Designs of 2 July 1999.

 Procedure in patent enforcement and invalidity actions